3.69 – Civil Leave

 E. Authority

-This policy is maintained under the authority of the chief human resources officer.
+This policy is maintained under the authority of the executive vice chancellor for administrative services.

 F. Related Policies